paradigm1984/burger/README.md

 ### Misc comments:

 the application is incomplete.
 Still need to complete the eat function.
+Will also soon deploy to heroku.